 - Defending banks, accounting firms, and corporate officers and directors in securities litigation brought under the Securities Act and Securities Exchange Act, and under state law

-- Representing banks, accounting firms, corporate officers and directors, and other individuals in CFPB, DOJ and SEC investigations relating to corporate governance, alleged securities fraud, and alleged violations of UDAAP and the FTC Act
+- Representing banks, financial services firms, law firms, accounting firms, corporate officers and directors, and other individuals in CFPB, DOJ and SEC investigations and litigation relating to corporate governance, alleged securities fraud, and alleged violations of UDAAP and the FTC Act

 - Representing multinational corporations and individual inventors in patent suits involving medical device, smartphone, chemical, telecommunications, and optical fiber technologies